itsmegaram/Group-Project/README.md

 2. These selected words were rated on a happiness scale.
 3. We calculated the score of happiness for each word.
 4. After scoring the happiness scale, disagreement was measured by standard deviation.
-5. Word frequency rankins are collected from various platforms, Twitter, Google Books, NYT and Lyrics.
+5. Word frequency rankings are collected from various platforms, Twitter, Google Books, NYT and Lyrics.
 6. These datasets were merged into one table linking, which includes
    - word
    - happiness_average